Warnings for Adzenys XR-ODT

 - The tablet will disintegrate in saliva so that it can be swallowed.

-Advise patients of serious cardiovascular risk (including sudden death, myocardial infarction, stroke, and hypertension) with ADZENYS XR-ODT.
+Advise patients that there are potential risks to patients with serious cardiac disease, including sudden death, with ADZENYS XR-ODT use.
 Instruct patients to contact a healthcare provider immediately if they develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease [see WARNINGS AND PRECAUTIONS].

 Instruct patients that ADZENYS XR-ODT can cause elevations of their blood pressure and pulse rate [see WARNINGS AND PRECAUTIONS].